 What is a conformational defect

-A conformation defect can be said to have occurred, when the conformation or basic structure of the dog interferes with his ability to engage in normal doggy behaviour, or when it interferes with his health.
+A conformation defect can be said to have occurred, when the conformation or basic structure of the dog interferes with his ability to engage in normal doggy behavior, or when it interferes with his health.

 Breeding for variety is one thing.
 Breeding exaggerations in conformation that are so extreme as to result in dogs with defective conformation is another.
 You can read a lot more about dog conformation and conformational defects in this article